 Even after the two of us finished eating, there were leftovers!

-I was so excited about this noodle bowl, with its layers of flavors and oodles of noodles, I knew I wanted to create my own version and share it with y’all.
+I was so excited about this ramen bowl, with its layers of flavors and oodles of noodles, I knew I wanted to create my own version and share it with y’all.

-This recipe is a snap to pull together and is perfect for busy weeknights or an easy weekend dinner.
+This vegan ramen bowl is a snap to pull together and is perfect for busy weeknights or an easy weekend dinner.

 Which I SO need right now.
 If you’ve been following on IG or InstaStories, you know I’ve been pulling my hair out with regards to the technical details of my upcoming eBook (now published!).
 The Big Sister, my editor, has sent the final draft back to me twice and she’s got it again (insert crying emoji)!
 She’s so persistent.
 But it’s not just the editing, really.
 That’s the easy(ier) part.
 It’s getting my Sales page together so it looks just so.
 The Add to Cart button is making me crazy.
 Yes, a simple button.